-What’s not good is being extremely motivated and lose it after a period of time.
+What’s not good is being extremely motivated and losing it after a while.
 You spend so many hours learning it.
 When I say hours, I mean like 3-4 hours a day.
 You feel like you have to master it in a short period of time.
 Don’t do that.
 Learning a new language isn’t a race.

 I bet you’ve heard the story of the turtle and the rabbit.
 Don’t be like the rabbit.
 Don’t go all out, save a little.
 You have to keep your excitement and motivation balanced.

-Grammar Vs Pronunciation
+Grammar Vs Pronunciation (vocabulary)

 The most important question when it comes to learning a foreign language is, which one should you prioritize more, the grammar or the pronunciation?

-Don’t make an excuse like “I don’t know how to pronounce this and that”, when the fact is, you can just list down all the difficult words and start improving them.
+Don’t make an excuse like “I don’t know how to pronounce this and that” when the fact is you can just list down all the difficult words and start improving them.

-Don't wait, Just Talk
+Don't Wait.
+Just Talk

-When learning a second language, one needs to learn to practice and make use of any skills they have, be it writing or speaking.
-You’re good in writing – that’s great, but don’t just stop there, speak.
+When learning a second language one needs to learn to practice and make use of any skills they have, be it writing or speaking.
+You’re good at writing – that’s great, but don’t just stop there, speak.

 Resources And Methods

 One needs to learn to break out of their comfort zone sooner or later.
 Sticking to the same old method for months isn’t going to help you much.
-You’ll end up quitting sooner you can imagine because you suffer from boredom.
+You’ll end up quitting sooner than you can imagine because you suffer from boredom.
 Failure to change your method is going to cost you that.